bazelbuild/rules_python/CONTRIBUTING.md

 ```

 Where `(scope)` is optional, and `!` is only required if there is a breaking change.
-If a breaking change is introduced, then `BREAKING CHANGE:` is required.
+If a breaking change is introduced, then `BREAKING CHANGE:` is required; see
+the [Breaking Changes](#breaking-changes) section for how to introduce breaking
+changes.

 Common `type`s: